 Certification

-You can find all UCI-approved road bike frames in this document.
+For example, the UCI approval is always a good sign, although it doesn’t say that much about the quality but rather about the ambitions to sponsor professional teams.
+You can find all UCI-approved road bike wheels in this document.
 Other certification authorities include TÜV Rheinland.

-However, it’s not just about the length of the warranty but also about how the manufacturer will react to a possible complaint.
+However, it’s not just about the warranty length but also how the manufacturer will react to a possible warranty claim.

 A great benefit is if a brand offers a crash replacement policy, so if you crash and damage the frame, you get a discount on your next order.